In more than two dozen countries including Australia, the legalisation of same-sex marriage represents a significant legal milestone.

 If you are a gay or lesbian couple that wed in another country and you are now living in Australia, it is important that you fully understand how legal recognition of same-sex marriage affects you.

-We can help you with this complex and still emerging area of the law, contact us today.
+Felicio Law Firm can help you with this complex and still emerging area of the law, contact our Central Coast family lawyers today.